Low cost cremations in Los Angeles

 Before a cremation can be performed, the authorizing agent, or next of kin, must complete a ‘Declaration for Disposition of Cremated Remains form’.

-Your cremation provider will help you do this, or you can download the form at the California Department of Consumer Affairs, Cemetery, and Funeral Bureau.
+Your cremation provider will help you, or you can download the form at the California Department of Consumer Affairs, Cemetery, and Funeral Bureau.

-Call David Estephan at (323) 798-9055 with any questions you may have about direct cremation services in LA.
+Call David Estephan at (323) 798-9055 with any questions about direct cremation services in LA.

 License #FDR-1500 FD-1770